GLL: A Differentiable Graph Learning Layer for Neural Networks: Automatic differentiation through graph learning

-In this section, we present the derivation of the backpropagation equations from the solution of the label propagation problem to the weight matrix.
-For simplicity, we restrict our attention binary classification, since the multi-class setting of any graph learning algorithm is equivalent to the one-vs-rest approach.
+In this section, we present the derivation of the backpropagation equations for computing the gradient of the solution of a graph Laplace equation for label propagation with respect to the ingredients of the equation, including the weight matrix used to construct the graph, and any source terms or boundary conditions that are present in the equation.
+For simplicity, we restrict our attention to binary classification, since the multi-class setting of any graph learning algorithm is equivalent to the one-vs-rest approach.